kiva/kiva-objects.js/readme.md

 ### Building changes

-If you have all the recommended modules you can just run the following in the command line to do a local build:
+If you have all the recommended modules you can just run the following in the command line to test your changes:
 (see grunt.js for the configuration options)

 ```